debdattasarkar/DSA/1. Arrays/06. Exceptionally Odd/README.md

 ---

 ✅ All three versions (Python, C++, JavaScript) now match exactly and work perfectly for finding the **single odd-occurring number**!

-Let me know if you want a **small practice problem** based on this XOR trick next! 🚀